holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.3.3 Exclusion for Minor Allocations

 Sometimes, a Partner allocates only a very minor, nearly insignificant amount of attention to a Defined Role in a Circle.
-If the Circle's Lead Link reasonably believes that's the case, the Lead Link may exclude that Partner from serving as a Core Circle Member as a result of that Role assignment.
+If the Circle's Lead Link reasonably believes that is the case, the Lead Link may exclude that Partner from serving as a Core Circle Member as a result of that Role assignment.

 If a Partner is so excluded, the Lead Link has a duty to consider and process Tensions conveyed by the excluded Partner, exactly as a Rep Link would were the Role a Sub-Circle, unless an alternate pathway is defined for the excluded Partner to process Tensions related to that Role.